syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/How-To.md

 {% endhighlight %}

-# How to Perform an Operation when the Selected Date Get Changed?
+## How to Perform an Operation when the Selected Date Get Changed?

-We can perform an operation when the selected date get changed using `SelectionChanged` event which returns the dates selected and dates deselected from the SfCalendar.
+We can perform an operation when the selected date get changed using [SelectionChanged](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~SelectionChanged_EV.html) event which returns the dates selected and dates deselected from the SfCalendar.

 {% highlight c# %}

-sfCalendar.SelectionChanged += (object sender, SfCalendar.SelectionChangedEventArgs e) =>
+sfCalendar.SelectionChanged += (object sender, SelectionChangedEventArgs e) =>
 {
     //perform an Operation when the Selected Date Get Changed };

 {% endhighlight %}

-# How to create Calendar control in .axml Layout file.?
+## How to create Calendar control in .axml Layout file.?

-We can create a SfCalendar control in .axml file and accessing its property in .cs file.
+We can create a [SfCalendar](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar.html) control in .axml file and accessing its property in .cs file.

 ### Create a control in .axml file

-Reference the SfCalendar control view using the fully qualified name like `com.syncfusion.calendar.SfCalendar`.
+Reference the [SfCalendar](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar.html) control view using the fully qualified name like `com.syncfusion.calendar.SfCalendar`.

 {% highlight xaml %}